cor215/PUI2016_cor215/HW12_cor215/README.md

 # Assignement 1
-I had the pleasure of working Dana K. and Jon T. thorughout the semster.
+I had the pleasure of working Dana K. and Jon T. throughout the semster.
 The format of collaboration encouraged by Dr. Bianco was the most helpful tool during this class and I encourage this format in future clases.